 This configuration of the hands is called Adi Mudra.

-Your awareness should be centered around the breath.
+Your awareness should be centered around the breath, particularly the upper lobes of the chest.
 You can also add some simple pranayama breathing exercises such as Viloma breathing at this stage (optional).

 Do this for a few minutes (or 7 to 10 rounds of breathing).